-- Current approval: GDP - Field assessments completed in 2023. - Operations are tentatively scheduled for 2026/27 with potential to be moved forward - o 5 blocks, 149ha - The area is accessed directly off Coalcamp road near Pieridae LOC011417 and Taga LOC990535. - Watercourse buffers are laid out on all watercourses as per the OGR.
+- Current approval: GDP - Field assessments completed in 2023. - Scheduled in AOP for 2025/26 operations - o 5 blocks, 143ha - The area is accessed directly off Coalcamp road near Pieridae LOC011417 and Taqa LOC990535. - Watercourse buffers are laid out on all watercourses as per the OGR.
 Watercourse crossings are minimized wherever possible.
 There are no crossings planned on perennial or named watercourses. - Wildlife zones in this area include Key Wildlife Biodiversity Zone and Core Grizzly Bear Zone.
 WFC operations comply with OGR to mitigate potential impacts to wildlife. - There are no designated trails overlapping timber operations - Access control to be placed off publicly accessible roads to maintain temporary road condition.